 Hello, HyFlex Learning Community members!

-Looking ahead, our next HyFlex Course Design workshops are scheduled for October 11-15, 2021 and January 10-14, 2022.
+Next week, our next HyFlex Course Design workshop is happening - each day from January 10-14, 2022.
 This fully online workshop is hosted in our own LMS site, is facilitated by several members of the HLC team, and consists of five 90-minute synchronous sessions throughout the week, supported by online resources and asynchronous discussion activities each day.
 Fully asynchronous participation is also supported.
-For full description and the opportunity to enroll, visit https://www.hyflexlearning.org/workshops/ .
+For a full description and the opportunity to enroll, visit https://www.hyflexlearning.org/workshops/

 If you'd like information on how to register groups or pay for registration other than with a credit card, please contact us at email@example.com